survivejs/react-book/manuscript/05_react_and_flux.md

 So far we've been dealing only with Views.
 Flux architecture introduces a couple of new concepts to the mix.
 These are Actions, Dispatcher and Stores.
 Flux implements unidirectional flow in contrast to popular frameworks such as Angular or Ember.
 Even though two-directional bindings can be convenient it comes with a cost.
 It can be hard to deduce what's going on and why.

 Flux isn't entirely simple to understand as there are many concepts to worry about.
-In our case we will model `NoteActions` and `NoteModel`. `NoteActions` provide concrete operations we can perform over our data.
-For instance we can have `NoteActions.create({task: 'Learn React'})`.
+In our case, we will model `NoteActions` and `NoteModel`. `NoteActions` provide concrete operations we can perform over our data.
+For instance, we can have `NoteActions.create({task: 'Learn React'})`.

 The action itself doesn't necessarily do much.
 At simplest level it can tell dispatcher to proceed.
-Or it could hit a backend and then trigger dispatcher based on the result.
+Or it could hit a back-end and then trigger dispatcher based on the result.
 This will allow us to deal asynchronous behavior and possible errors caused by that.

 Once the dispatcher has dealt with the action, Stores that are listening to it get triggered.
-In our case `NoteStore` gets notified.
-As a result it will be able to update its internal state.
+In our case, `NoteStore` gets notified.
+As a result, it will be able to update its internal state.
 After doing this it will notify possible listeners of the new state.

 This completes the loop as Views listening to the Stores receive the data.
 They can use it to update their own state.
-As a result the user interface gets refreshed.
+As a result, the user interface gets refreshed.

 This sounds like a lot of steps for achieving something simple as creating a new `Note`.
 The approach does come with its benefits.
 Given the flow goes into a single direction always it is easy to debug.
 If there's something wrong, it's somewhere within the cycle.

 ### Advantages of Flux

 Even though this sounds a little complicated, the arrangement gives our application flexibility.
-We can for instance implement API communication, caching and i18n outside of our Views.
+We can, for instance, implement API communication, caching and i18n outside of our Views.
 This way they stay clean of logic while keeping the application easier to understand.

 Implementing Flux architecture in your application will actually increase the amount of code somewhat.
-It is important to understand minimizing the amount of code written isn't the goal of Flux.
+It is important to understand, minimizing the amount of code written isn't the goal of Flux.
 It has been designed to allow productivity across larger teams.
 You could say explicit is better than implicit.

 ### Which Flux Implementation to Use?